openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 > **Note:**
 >
-> On Windows, creating a symbolic link to a non-existent target will create a file symbolic link.
-If the target path is later created as a directory, the symbolic link will not work.
+> On Windows, when creating a symbolic link to a non-existent target, a file symbolic link will be created.
+If the target path is later created as a directory, the symbolic link will not function.

 Parameters:

 - link: [Path](fs_package_structs.md#struct-path) - The symbolic link to be created.
-- to!: [Path](fs_package_structs.md#struct-path) - The target path of the symbolic link.
+- to!: [Path](fs_package_structs.md#struct-path) - The target path of the symbolic link to be created.

 Exceptions:

-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown if the path is empty or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown when the path parameter is empty or contains null characters.
-- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown if the symbolic link creation fails.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown when symbolic link creation fails.

 ### static func create(String, String)